Mosquito Repellent Plants Indoor and Outdoor

-There are ways to keep mosquitoes and other insects away beside drowning yourself in bug spray.
-For a more green approach, try installing some of these Mosquito Repellent Plants Indoor.
+There are ways to keep mosquitoes and other insects away from home besides drowning yourself in bug spray and using other mosquito repellent products.

 1. Tea tree

 Other than a bunch of health benefits, tea tree does not let mosquitoes live too.
 The oil has a strong smell that mosquitoes tend to run away easily.
 Tea tree is also effective for those who have been bitten by mosquitoes or going through related allergies.